 - Professional visit pass: Foreign nationals wanting to work in Malaysia for up to 12 months should apply for this visa.
 A foreign company typically employs these individuals, who will temporarily work in Malaysia.

 The requirements for a Malaysian work pass depend on the type of visa an employee needs.
 If your company incorporates in Malaysia, most of your employees will apply for an employment pass.
 To do so, they’ll need a diploma, a certificate, and relevant work experience.
-Their monthly salary must be RM 3,000 a month or RM 10,000 a month depending on the work category.
+Their monthly salary starts at RM 3000 a month, depending on the work category.

 Other common requirements include: